A detailed comparative study of open source deep learning frameworks: Results and Discussion

-At this section, a visual representation of tables that appeared in the results section is presented.
-Figures (\ref{fig:mnist} \textendash ~\ref{fig:gpu}) include CPU multithreading and GPU processing time, as well as figures (\ref{fig:cntk}, \ref{fig:tf}, \ref{fig:theano}) represent memory utilization for both CPU and GPU for each framework.
+Figures (\ref{fig:mnist}\textendash\ref{fig:gpu}) include CPU multithreading and GPU processing time, as well as Tables~\ref{table:mnisttb}\textendash\ref{table:ptbtb} represent the utilization levels of the CPU, GPU and their memories for each model on each framework.
 The processing times clearly show the advantage of GPU over CPU for training deep convolutional and recurrent neural networks.
 The advantage of fast GPU would be more significant when training complex models with larger data as in the Self-Driving Car dataset.
 From the CPU results, the best performance occurred when the number of threads is equal to the number of physical CPU cores, where each thread possesses a single core.
 In our work we used a laptop with 8 cores, so in each dataset the best performance in terms of processing time was achieved while using 8 threads as shown in figures (\ref{fig:mnist} \textendash~\ref{fig:gpu}).
 The metrics measurement of each framework was conducted to explain the failure of one of the selected frameworks.

 We noticed poor performance of Theano at most datasets comparing to CNTK and TensorFlow.
 This could be explained because of low CPU utilization comparing to aforementioned frameworks, meanwhile CNTK and TensorFlow use all available resources (high CPU utilization).
 CNTK outperformed both TensorFlow and Theano while training MNIST and CIFAR-10 datasets.
-This achievement is highly likely due to the use of BrainScript \cite{brainsc1} format which is a custom network description language that makes CNTK more flexible for neural networks customization.
-On the other hand, TensorFlow uses Eigen \cite{eigen1}, which is a C++ template library (BLAS library) for linear algebra including matrices, vectors, numerical solvers, and related algorithms.
+This achievement is highly likely due to the use of BrainScript\footnote{\url{https://docs.microsoft.com/en-us/cognitive-toolkit/BrainScript-Network-Builder}} format which is a custom network description language that makes CNTK more flexible for neural networks customization.
+On the other hand, TensorFlow uses Eigen,\footnote{\url{http://eigen.tuxfamily.org/index.php?title=Main\_Page}} which is a C++ template library (BLAS library) for linear algebra including matrices, vectors, numerical solvers, and related algorithms.
 It is used to make TensorFlow perform better than CNTK and Theano in RNN.